What I learned from running my professional photography business

 This one took me a while to get.
 I didn’t really think of it, and everything was always in good faith of both parties.
 Now, I never needed it, but I did get one.
 It’s one of those things that are a bit annoying, but they make sure that you are fine, just in case.

 Just in case of what?
 Well, anything.
-I went down to a lawyer’s office that specializes in these types of contracts for creatives.
+I went down to a lawyer’s office specializing in these types of contracts for creatives.
 They asked me questions about what I did, how I did things, and what issues I encountered and expected to have with my photography business.
 And based on that, they made me a template.

 When I get a booking, I fill in the client’s name, the date, and the numbers, and done!
 I send it over to the clients, they sign it, send it back, and we are both protected from anything that could happen.